dgarcia360/workshop-developing-applications-with-NEM/README.md

 Before we create a mosaic to represent the authenticity, we need to create a namespace.
 For this example, we create a root-namespace representing the `company`.

-[!]
-Note that namespaces name must be unique.
+:warning: Note that namespaces name must be unique.
 As `company` is probably already chosen, think to put the name of your company or some unique string.

 Go to Services and choose "Create namespace".